 The International Operations Council (IOC), consisting of staff representatives from projects and country groups, is responsible for operational issues.

-As of January 2015 IOC members are: Andrea Nagel, Coordinator PBI Switzerland; Alex Klúcken, Coordinator PBI Germany; Amaya de Miguel, Coordinator PBI Guatemala; Francesca Viva, Coordinator PBI Colombia; Maik Mueller, Coordinator PBI Mexico; Laura Clarke, International Coordinator; Sergi Bach, Coordinator Kenya Project; Giovanna Vazquez, Coordinator PBI Honduras; Andrew de Sousa, Coordinator PBI Indonesia.
+Current IOC members are: Andrea Nagel, Coordinator PBI Switzerland; Alex Klúcken, Coordinator PBI Germany; Amaya de Miguel, Coordinator PBI Guatemala; Amanda Asenjo, Coordinator PBI Colombia; Carla Cavarretta, Coordinator PBI Mexico; Sierra Schraff Thomas, International Coordinator; Sabine Guenther, Coordinator Kenya Project; Giovanna Teijido Vazquez, Coordinator PBI Honduras; Andrew de Sousa, Coordinator PBI Indonesia, Faith Garlinghton, Board member PBI USA, Maite Ramos, Coordinator PBI Spanish State, Alberto Guerrero, Coordinator, PBI Catalonia, and Brent Patterson, Coordinator of PBI Canada.

 Both councils meet face to face annually and monthly by conference call.
 They are supported by IO staff and by committees and working groups whose members have specialist expertise in particular areas of governance and operations.